vanntile/YAAS-Django-course/README.md

 the latter contains project user-defined apps.
 One can freely add more packages or apps if needed in their appropriate locations.

-- `TEMPLATES`, `STATIC_URL` and `STATICFILES_DIRS`: These are kept as default as in Django convention.
-So, the folder that contains HTML files and the one that contains JS and CSS files name `templates` and `static` respectively.

 - `AUTH_PASSWORD_VALIDATORS`: A list of strings for types of password validators.
 In the beginning, it is empty for the sake of testing.